nickvl/aop-logging/README.md

 A simple test shows the following results:

     Running net.ng.xspring.core.log.aop.benchmark.AOPLoggerPerformanceITCase
+    Service invocation benchmark (AOPLoggerPerformanceITCase):
-        561 ns takes a method when no logging is used 1008 ns takes a method when direct logging is used 4794 ns takes a method when aop logging is used
+        600 ns takes a method when no logging is used 1053 ns takes a method when direct logging is used 5263 ns takes a method when aop logging is used

+    Running net.ng.xspring.core.log.aop.benchmark.UniversalLogAdapterPerformanceITCase
+    Building toString value benchmark (UniversalLogAdapterPerformanceITCase):
+        2979 ns takes a method when reflection is used 98 ns takes a method when overridden toString is used